dalvagon/Flight-Management-Backend/README.md

 JWT tokens are used for user authentication and authorization.

 The unit tests and the integration tests for the API use the XUnit testing tool and FluentAssertions library.
-The code coverage, according to SnarQube, is 87.1%.
+The code coverage, according to SonarQube, is 87.1%.